sachinathani05/VLSI/Fundamentals/Sequential Logic/4-Bit Synchronous Binary Counter/README.md

 | 13            | 1  | 1  | 0  | 1  |
 | 14            | 1  | 1  | 1  | 0  |
 | 15            | 1  | 1  | 1  | 1  |

+## ▶️ How to Run
+1. Connect clock to all FFs.
+2. Use AND gates for enable control signals.
+3. Step the clock → observe Q0–Q3 counting synchronously.